shogo82148/myddlmaker/README.md

 # myddlmaker

-myddlmaker is generate ddl from Go struct.

 ![Build Status](https://github.com/shogo82148/myddlmaker/workflows/Go/badge.svg)

+myddlmaker is generate ddl from Go structs.
+It is a fork of [kayac/ddl-maker](https://github.com/kayac/ddl-maker) that focuses to use with MySQL.

 # How to use